Rakuzen – The Joy of Dining

 Unagi Yanagawa

 One dish that we simply couldn’t get enough of is the unagi yanagawa.
 And I’m not just saying that because I’m a fan of unagi (eel) and yanagawa dishes.
-The savory grilled eel is cut into smaller slices and served on a sizzling platter with a clear brown soup.
+The savoury grilled eel is cut into smaller slices and served on a sizzling platter with a clear brown soup.
 The soup is simply heavenly, especially with the onion and runny egg.
 I’m sooo having that again.

 Ika Ring (Fried Calamari Rings)